 The introduction of Evian terms was crucial for Iraq's debt relief plan.
 "Without Evian in place," commented Euromoney, "it's hard to imagine the Paris Club members would have signed off on a deal as nakedly political as Iraq's."
-Some argue that the Evian Agreement is unfair, and opens the door even wider to political debt relief, using resources that could potentially go to increased debt relief or foreign assistance to poor and developing countries.
-For example, Indonesia, Kenya, and Georgia recently emerged from decades of authoritarian and autocratic rule, and are saddled with extensive government debt, yet they received nowhere near the level of international exposure that has been given to the Iraqi situation.
-"It's an outrageous double standard," according to Salih Booker, the head of Africa Action, a Washington-based lobbying group.
-32
+Some argue that the Evian Approach is unfair, and opens the door even wider to political debt relief, using resources that could potentially go to increased debt relief or foreign assistance to poor and developing countries.
+For example, Indonesia, Kenya, and Georgia recently emerged from decades of authoritarian rule, and are saddled with extensive government debt, yet they received nowhere near the level of international exposure that has been given to Iraq.
+32 "It's an outrageous double standard," according to Salih Booker, the head of Africa Action, a Washington-based lobbying group.
+33

 It appears that the new flexibility evidenced by the introduction of the Evian approach is continuing.
-Following Evian, Paris Club members introduced an even greater flexibility in 2005 by allowing countries to buy back their debt, a policy that had previously not been allowed.
+Following Evian, Paris Club members introduced even greater flexibility in 2005 by allowing countries to buy back their debt, a policy that had previously not been allowed.
 In 2004, Russia, using proceeds generated by record high petroleum prices, approached the Paris Club and requested to buyback some of its debt.
 Germany refused to participate, scuttling a Paris Club deal.
-A deal was eventually agreed on in May 2005 that allowed Russia to repay \$15 billion in
+A deal was eventually agreed on in May 2005 that allowed Russia to repay \$15 billion in debts at par.34 According to this agreement, Russia's debts were paid ahead of schedule without requiring a pre-payment penalty.